Composition

 Term: July 1, 2018 - June 30, 2027

-Ms. Sakhia joined Knight Therapeutics Inc. as President in August 2016 and assumed the additional responsibility of CFO in October 2017.
-Prior to Knight, Ms. Sakhia served as the CFO at Paladin from 2001 to 201S.
+Ms. Sakhia joined Knight Therapeutics Inc. as President in August 2016 and assumed the additional responsibility of CFO from October 2017 to March 2020.
+Prior to Knight, Ms. Sakhia served as the CFO at Paladin from 2001 to 2015.
 At Paladin, Ms. Sakhia was responsible for the finance, operations, human resources and investor relations functions.
 During her employment with Paladin, Ms. Sakhia was instrumental in executing in-licensing and acquisition transactions of Canadian and international pharmaceutical products and businesses.
 In addition, Ms. Sakhia led several M&A and strategic lending transactions as well as equity rounds on the TSX and completed the sale of Paladin to Endo International for over $3 billion.

 Ms. Sakhia holds an MBA and a Bachelors of Commerce degree from McGill University.
 Ms. Sakhia serves on the boards of Grupo Biotoscana SA., the Montreal Society for the Prevention of Cruelty to Animals, the International Advisory Board of McGill's Desautels Faculty of Management and is an independent Board member at the McGill University Health Center.